 In its simplest form, it could be said that we squeeze the grapes and put them in a bottle.
 However, in practice there are many different steps and countless hours involved, from vineyard, through to winemaking, tasting, blending and maturation in order to make consistent, quality wines.

 …we strive to produce wines that reflect their origin, meaning that they show the characteristics that we associate with the regions and vineyard sites from where the fruit was sourced.

-With regards to our winemaking style, we strive to produce wines that reflect their origin, meaning that they show the characteristics that we associate with the regions and vineyard sites from where the fruit was sourced.
 Fruit is the primary feature of the wines, supported by the tannin and acid structure.
-The wine are all a product of the vineyard, where Michael makes all the picking decisions based on flavour and tannin ripeness in early morning walks through the harvest season from February to April each year.
+The wines are all a product of the vineyard, where Michael & Peter make all the picking decisions based on flavour and tannin ripeness in early morning walks through the harvest season from February to April each year.

 Minimal intervention and oak handling thereafter allow the character of the fruit to shine through.
-Six months after vintage, every barrel in the winery is blind tasted by Michael and Winemaker Ben Perkins and given a classification grade associated with its place in the Two Hands portfolio: from A+ to D (and anything C or below not used in Two Hands final production).
+Six months after vintage, every barrel in the winery is blind-tasted by Michael and Chief Winemaker Richard and given a classification grade associated with its place in the Two Hands portfolio: from A+ to D (and anything C or below not used in Two Hands final production).
 With this focus on detail, it means only the best barrels make it through and quality is maintained even in the toughest vintages, albeit at lower quantities.

-At Two Hands, we are very lucky in that we love what we do, and hope this is communicated through our wines and the Two Hands philosophy.
+At Two Hands, we are very lucky in that we love what we do, and hope this is communicated through our wines and the Two Hands philosophy.$content ?>